Q. Do you have wedding packages other than packages with albums?

-A: This depends on the wedding but usually for 8 hours of coverage I deliver on average 400-600 photos.
+A: This depends on the wedding but usually for 8 hours of coverage I deliver on average 500-800 photos.
 If you love to have photos taken of yourself and frequently pose and smile, you will get more photos.
 If you are the type that feels weird about yourself in photos and don't want to pose for very many, you obviously will get less.
 This is why it is critical to have at least an hour of time that is dedicated to just photos of the bride and groom and wedding party.
-I tend to also go by the philosophy that having 500 great photos is better than having 1500 photos that weren't as well thought out and are "average".
 Basically the more "photo ops" you have, the more photos you will get.
 Weddings that have a lot of special or traditional elements like cake cuttings, bouquet toss, special dances, etc tend to get the most photos.
 Working with us on your timeline will also ensure that we have the time to set up properly to deliver the best quality photos to you.

 Q. Do I get all of the photos that are taken?

 A: When I take photos, I often take a lot of extras to ensure that I’m not getting a weird facial expression or blinking.
 I choose the very best of each pose and anything that I feel is up to professional standards gets delivered.
 I do not deliver photos of closed eyes, turned heads, and anything that is unflattering if I am already delivering a similar photo to it.
-However, I do err on the side of caution and will deliver anything that might not be technically perfect that I think you might still want.

-Q. Can I order a basic package and wait to order an album after the wedding?
+Q. Can I order a digital package and wait to order an album after the wedding?